nicsuzor/wikijuris/ausip/patent-registration.markdown

 Prior to the 2012 amendments, the term useful was not as clearly defined as it is today.
 Although usefulness is still a requirement of patentability, the new legislation requires other factors to be considered.
 Pursuant to ss 18(1)(c) and 18(1A)(c) (which still apply post-Raising the Bar) an invention must operate as claimed or produce the claimed result if the steps are followed by a person skilled in the art.
 It does not depend on whether the end product is commercially viable. [^AUTOREPLACEDRehmPtyLtdvWebstersSecuritySystemInternationalPtyLtd198811IPR2893078RescareLtdvAnaestheticSupplies199225IPR119142ENDREPLACE]
-[^AUTOREPLACEDRehmPtyLtdvWebstersSecuritySystemInternationalPtyLtd198811IPR2893078RescareLtdvAnaestheticSupplies199225IPR119142ENDREPLACE]: //Rehm Pty Ltd v Websters Security System (International) Pty Ltd// (1988) 11 IPR 289, 307-8; //Rescare Ltd v Anaesthetic Supplies// (1992) 25 IPR 119, 142
+[^AUTOREPLACEDRehmPtyLtdvWebstersSecuritySystemInternationalPtyLtd198811IPR2893078RescareLtdvAnaestheticSupplies199225IPR119142ENDREPLACE]: _Rehm Pty Ltd v Websters Security System (International) Pty Ltd_ (1988) 11 IPR 289, 307-8; _Rescare Ltd v Anaesthetic Supplies_ (1992) 25 IPR 119, 142